logos-co/nomos-specs/carnot/spec.md

                 LOCAL_HIGH_QC = qc
             # Q: The original pseudocde checked for possilbly
             # missing view and downloaded them, but I think
-            # we already dealt with this in receive_block
+            # we already dealt with this in receive_block (You are right!)
         # Unhappy case
         case Aggregate() as qc:
             high_qc = qc.high_qc()
             if high_qc.view != LOCAL_HIGH_QC.view:
                 LOCAL_HIGH_QC = high_qc
-                # Q: same thing about missing views
+                # Q: same thing about missing views. (some missing views may not have even generated any blocks.)
 ```

 ### Receive Vote